What are the most common BCom jobs?

 Here we outline the most common career paths for B.Com (Bachelor’s in Commerce) graduates straight out of university, and highlight the skills that are required to be a good fit for that path.
 The most common BCom jobs fall into the following categories:

 - Human Resources

 Below we will outline each category in more detail.

 What are the accounting / CPA career options?

 The accounting track is a very popular career track among BCom jobs.
-Accountants are responsible for preparing financial statements, performing audits, finding cost savings, and assisting with capital raising as well as with mergers and acquisitions.
-To be a professional accountant you should be good with numbers, as well as have strong problem solving and communication skills, to rise up through the ranks.
+Accountants are responsible for preparing financial statements, performing audits, finding cost savings, and assisting with capital raising, as well as with mergers and acquisitions.
+To be a professional accountant you should be good with numbers and have strong problem solving and communication skills to rise up through the ranks.

-The most common way to start an accounting career is in public practice and pursuing the Chartered Professional Accountant (CPA) designation.
-The process typically kicks off in September when public practice firms will go to university campuses to recruit students for summer internships and permanent positions.
+The most common way to start an accounting career is in public practice and pursuing the Certified Public Accountant (CPA) designation.
+The process typically kicks off in September when public practice firms go to university campuses to recruit students for summer internships and permanent positions.

 What are the Bcom jobs finance career options?

 The finance track is also very popular among B.Com students and offers a wide range of career possibilities.
 The opportunities are divided into two main categories: corporations and financial services firms.

 Most public or private corporations have a finance department which includes functions like reporting, treasury, FP&A, investor relations, and corporate development.